osamaishtiaq/osamaishtiaq.github.io/README.md

 My role at Viftech Solutions is primarily that of a Full Stack .Net Developer however I've worked on, developed and improved upon many products like custom ETL Tools, Data Warehousing solutions, Loan Origination Systems like Encompass and BytePro Enterprise, Mortgage system plugins, Building Inspection systems, Shopify Ecommerce websites and Shopify custom apps and themes development, Managements Systems, Information Systems, Chatbots and many more diverse range of software products.
 Here I've learned and worked in various mobile and web development technologies like Angular, Azure Devops, .Net Core, SSRS Reporting and many more and learned about various application architecture patterns and best practices.

 **Ozarion Software Solutions (Apr 2015/Aug 2018)**
 At Ozarion Software solutions I performed my services as a Full Stack Node.js developer specializing in React.js, Express.js, MongoDb, TypeScript and Python.
-My primarily role was developing, testing and enhancing RESTful web apis in Node.js and developing modern web application using React.js with Redux.
+My primary role was developing, testing and enhancing RESTful web apis in Node.js and developing modern web applications using React.js with Redux.
 I also worked on C# Windows Form desktop applications, provided deployment services to the team and worked on ReactNative mobile applications.

 ### Education
  **Bachelors in Computer Science**